 - Heat the oil in a deep frying pan or saute pan over a medium heat.
 Add the chopped shallots and cook for 5-10 minutes, until softened and starting to go translucent.

 - Add the garlic, ginger and lemongrass to the pan and cook for a further 1-2 minutes until fragrant, ensuring the garlic doesn’t burn.

 - Sprinkle over the lime zest and curry powder, then stir to ensure everything is well coated, before pouring in the coconut cream and stock.
-Bring to a simmer then add in the monkfish and prawns.
+Bring to a simmer and reduce until thickened.